RupasriNarava/intern-portal/README.md

 # Intern Fundraising Portal

-This is a web application that simulates a fundraising portal for interns.
-It consists of a frontend built with React and a backend API developed using Node.js and Express.
-The application is fully deployed and demonstrates a working user interface connected to a mock backend service.
+This web application simulates a referral-based fundraising portal for interns.
+It features a responsive frontend built using React and a mock backend API developed with Node.js and Express.
+The portal provides a dashboard interface showing intern details and donation statistics through static and dynamic components.

+This project was collaboratively developed by Rupasri Narava and Bhagya Lakshmi.

 ## Features

-- Login and signup interface (UI only)
+- Login and signup interface (UI only, no authentication)
 - Dashboard displaying:
   - Intern name
-  - Referral code
+  - Unique referral code
   - Total donations raised
+  - Rewards/unlockables section (static display)
-  - Static rewards/unlockables section
+- Leaderboard section (static content)
-- Backend REST API serving mock intern data
+- Backend API returning mock data for the dashboard
-- Fully deployed frontend and backend with public access
+- Fully deployed frontend and backend

 ## Screenshot